Magento 2 Web Analytics: Select the Right Tracking Stack

 Choosing your stack: selecting the right tools for your store

-Everything depends on your stage of growth, traffic volume, and specific goals.
+There's no single best platform for tracking sales across every Magento store: everything depends on your stage of growth, traffic volume, and specific goals.
 If your focus is SEO, meaning driving visibility, Google Analytics is usually enough because it is built for that use case.

 If you are starting to analyze the sales funnel or improve conversion rates, you need a different tool that is tailored to those tasks.